Soccer Skills - What Muscle Memory Really Means

 By Michael Shanks

 One perspective might see it as proving that we are “better” than our opponents, at least in that individual instance.
-This plays to the view that we are immensely competitive creatures and are always looking for ways to assert ourselves as #1.
+This plays to the view that we are immensely competitive creatures and are always looking for ways to assert ourselves as the best at something.

 Read more on the pages below: